Eckohaus/Angular_Momentum_Reaction_Engine/README.md

 * Amplitude
 * Direction

 The 'Base Power Ratio (^1.14).
-Can also be incorporated into other statistical toolsets provided :
+Can also be incorporated into other statistical tool sets provided :

 # Boundary Momentum_Sequencer_In_Division : Unit_(Sequencing_Alternate_Divisional_Complex).

-Deceptive in name, the toolset infers growth in division of an arbitrary SUM_VALUE_OF_ENERGY, between three equal ratio's.
-And will as long as {DECIMILISATION} remains intact, much like a plant continue to refresh.
+Deceptive in name, the toolset infers growth in division of an arbitrary SUM_VALUE_OF_ENERGY, between three equal ratios.
+And will as long as {DECIMALISATION} remains intact, much like a plant continues to refresh.

-This becomes therefore an important cross referecing tool.
+This becomes therefore an important cross referencing tool.
 When handling higher VALUES_OF_ENERGY , as this is often the area which becomes De-Decimalised.

 # Unit_(AC)_Deposition_within_Decimalisation.

-The equation depicts a {Probabability of} a cancellation channel within 'Nuclear Resonance'.
+The equation depicts a {Probability of} a cancellation channel within 'Nuclear Resonance'.
 Which establishes the attenuation cycle.
 And this becomes an equation to experiment against.
 It is unclear whether the calculation holds within both MhZ Frequency Bands and AC Alternating Currents.
-Tho if accurate this would establish the redox potential within metalic structures, as well as calcification deposits within cellular organisims.
+Tho if accurate this would establish the redox potential within metallic structures, as well as calcification deposits within cellular organisms.

 0.0012000000000000000 - 0.0012500000000000000 = -0.0000500000000000001

 Redox Depiction = .0000000000000000001